'Bimar Ho Jaogi': Netizens Slam Diya Aur Bati Hum Actor Deepika Singh For Dancing in Rain Amid Cyclone Tauktae

 Mumbai: TV actor Deepika Singh, who is seen in Diya Aur Bati Hum was brutally trolled by netizens for dancing in the rain around fallen trees in the streets of Mumbai amid Cyclone Tauktae.
 Deepika had shared photos and videos on Instagram featuring her dancing in the rain caused by the cyclone.
 In one of her posts, the actor is seen striking a pose holding the fallen trees while enjoying the rains.
-Also Read - Cyclone Tauktae: PM Modi Lands in Gujarat's Bhavnagar, Takes Aerial Survey of Worst-hit Areas
+Also Read - Cyclone Tauktae: PM Modi Announces Rs 1,000 Crore For Gujarat; Rs 2 Lakh For Kin Of Deceased

 Deepika Singh captioned: “You can’t calm the storm, so stop trying.
 What you can do is calm yourself, embrace the nature and it’s gloomy moods because the storm will pass..
 Ps: This tree fell right outside my house nobody got hurt, but while putting it away from my door, Rohit and I managed to take few pictures to remember. the #cyclonetauktae ! #staysafe #stayhome #fullmadness